 Decorating can seem inexpensive – doesn’t everyone decorate on their weekends?
 But the cost of paint and materials can soon add up to more than you realise.
 Hiring a decorator can be a good option to help you get a professional finish, but you can expect to pay an even higher fee over what it would cost to do yourselves.

 While getting your home exactly how you want it can be a lot of fun, you might want to spread out the work to help you manage your finances better.

 If you’ve bought a property with a garden, you’ll soon want to make the most of it.
-But as with everything else that’s home-related, landscaping comes at a cost.
+Whether it’s swimming pools and spas or an English garden, as with everything else that’s home-related, it comes at a cost.
 The cost of landscaping work can vary depending on what you want to do, although many people choose to do it themselves once they see the price!

 You’ll also want to factor in how you’ll maintain your garden going forward, and what equipment you’re going to need to make it happen.